 - Honorable Mentions: New American Funding, First Internet Bank

-Let’s take a look at how we went about our evaluation process, based factors we felt were most important, to arrive at these picks.
-This could help you to shape your thinking when it’s time to make your choice.
+Let’s take a look at how we went about our evaluation process, based on factors we felt were most important, to arrive at these picks.

 Sure, you can always get pre-approved in person or over the phone, but most of us are going to start out with the easiest option: online.
 Look for a website that makes the whole process feel professional, streamlined, and unintimidating.